Mandaris-LLC/react-native-navigation-full-circle/docs/adding-buttons-to-the-navigator.md

     buttonColor: 'blue', // Set color for the button (can also be used in setButtons function to set different button style programatically)
     buttonFontSize: 14, // Set font size for the button (can also be used in setButtons function to set different button style programatically)
     buttonFontWeight: '600', // Set font weight for the button (can also be used in setButtons function to set different button style programatically)
-  }],
+    passProps: {}, // Object that will be passed as props to custom components (iOS only, optional) }],
   leftButtons: [] // buttons for the left side of the nav bar (optional) }